Understanding the nanny tax: What it is and how it applies to you

 2. Form W-4: Provide a completed IRS Form W-4 and state income tax withholding forms.
 It is crucial to accurately provide your name, address, and Social Security or ITIN to your household employer.
 (Resource: Here’s how to fill out a W-4 form.)

-Nanny tax exceptions
+Nanny tax exemptions

 Which tax credits do household employees qualify for?